-When Ulrich the master sorcerer prepares for his visitors, he changes from his tousled hair and cosmic malcontent into a dazzling red robe and a tall hat.
+When Ulrich the master sorcerer prepares for his visitors, he squeezes his cosmic malcontent into a dazzling red robe and a tall hat.
 “Looks foreboding enough?” he asks his apprentice.
 He knows that magic, to those who cannot do it, is a performance.
 It has a look that separates it from the everyday.
 Even kings feel like peasants in the dark in their own world when they see something magical.
 Michael Robbins knew when he directed Dragonslayer that he couldn’t do it like the old monster movies.
 He had to give the dragon a homeland fitting of it, to dress it as we expect to see it, to simmer with anticipation over what it might look like, and make us feel like peasants in its presence.
 In the end, it's chimeric, a creature that seems to reform from one shot to the next into a different nightmare, at once seeming dexterous, frail as a bat, or contemptuously slimy, then angry as a mother bird.
 It is the engine beneath the film’s illusions, and because it's dressed for the occasion it seems to be a work of true magic, to this peasant.

 The film constructs its reality wisely, as a magician knows what is expected of him.
 This is a world in which magic exists, of which people know but can’t comprehend from their mud huts and overcast eyes.
 They believe in it without thinking about it, not because it is so amazing but because the world is full of so many horrible things that one more incomprehensible force isn’t so hard to believe.